HealthNoteLabs/HealthNote-Relay/OneDrive/Desktop/HealthNote-Relay-master/README.md

 - `CONTACT_EMAIL`: Contact email for the Blossom node
 - `STORAGE_TYPE`: Storage backend type (default: level)

+## Privacy Policy and Terms of Use

+We believe that transparency about data practices is essential, especially for health and fitness data.
+Our comprehensive [Privacy Policy and Terms of Use](docs/privacy-policy.md) outlines:

+- Our commitment to user data sovereignty
+- How we implement the three-tiered privacy model
+- Our no-tracking and no-selling guarantees
+- User rights and controls over their data
+- Security measures to protect your information

+HealthNote-Relay is built on the principle that your health data belongs to you alone.
+We are committed to providing a relay service that respects user sovereignty and privacy as foundational values, not afterthoughts.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.